jcramem/Pewlett-Hackard-Analysis/README.md

            FROM unique_titles as u
            GROUP BY u.title
            ORDER by count DESC

+* A query to create a Unique Titles table that contains the employee number, first and last name, and most recent title.

 ## Results
 The following represent major findings from our personnel analysis: